Juniper/open-nti/README.md

  - Analyticsd (qfx5k) streams in JSON/UDP on port **50020**
  - Juniper Telemetry Interface (mx) streams in GPB/UDP on port **50000**

+> **it's important that all devices have the correct time defined**, it's recommended to configure NTP everywhere

 # statsd interface

 open-nti is using telegraf to support statsd